A construction of swap or switch polynomials: Swap polynomials

-An explicit formula through characters is, see \cite{Coll}, or \cite{P8} Where $\mu$ is the cycle partition of $\sigma$, $\chi_\lambda(\mu)$ the character of $\sigma$ in theirreducible representation of $S_n$ corresponding to $\lambda$ and $s_{\lambda,d}(1)$ is the dimension of the corresponding irreducible representation of $GL(d,F)$.
+An explicit formula through characters is, see \cite{Coll}, or \cite{P8} Where $\mu$ is the cycle partition of $\sigma$, $\chi_\lambda(\mu)$ the character of $\sigma$ in the irreducible representation of $S_n$ corresponding to $\lambda$ and $s_{\lambda,d}(1)$ is the dimension of the corresponding irreducible representation of $GL(d,F)$.

-It is known \cite{Novak} that he function $a_\mu$ is always nonzero and positive if $\mu$ is the cycle partition of an even permutation and negative for odd permutations.
+\begin{remark} It is known \cite{Novak} (see also \cite{P8} Theorem 1.
+29) that the function $a_\mu$ is always nonzero and positive if $\mu$ is the cycle partition of an even permutation and negative for odd permutations. \end{remark}

 For a computation using Mathematica of the list $ d!^2\sum_{\mu\vdash d} a_\mu c_\mu$ and $d\leq 8$, for $n=d$ see \cite{P8}.